What is the root password on this server?

 at my home or using my laptop.

-how to put a Linux system and an emulator
+However, I can put a Linux system and a hypervisor

 on a USB thumbdrive.

 That way, all I need is my thumbdrive and the use of

 AES-128 using a passphrase as the key